lindenes/animeHubBack/README.md

   - Warning: this may be painful.

 ## Localization
-Also, would be nice to be able to conveniently switch the language through env var.
+Also, would be nice to be able to conveniently switch the language through environment variables.

 For example:
 ```scala